Chaosboy02070/Chaosboy02070/README.md

-## Hey, welcome!
+## About me
-Im a noob at programming but I want to learn a bit

-Idk what else I should write here...
+Hey im Yannik
+Im currently doing my "informationstechnischer assistent" education

+This account exist so I can learn in my free time?

 <!--